timothycdc/tchungblog/exampleSite/content/blog/angle-between-two-vectors-formula-proof.md

 title = "Angle Between Two Vectors Formula"

 +++
 Foreword: This post has been edited under the advice of my Mathematics teacher for better clarity and rigor.
+The URL of this page says call this work a 'proof', however after much thought, it is more of a **derivation.

 Last term, we learned about vectors in Core Pure Maths.
 I was curious on how the formula was derived, so after some experimentation, I used IGCSE-Level trigonometry to get to the answer.